The Blue Jays’ Five Greatest Hitters

 His contract expired, Delgado played one year with Florida and four with the New York Mets before injuries permanently sidetracked his career, which ended with 473 homers.

-The Dominican native’s career plays almost as a mild variation on Jose Bautista’s baseball life to date: Persistent struggles early in his career, followed by a breakout performance and consistent All-Star-level hitting since.
+The Dominican native’s career played almost as a mild variation on Jose Bautista’s baseball life to date: Persistent struggles early in his career, followed by a breakout performance and consistent All-Star-level hitting.

 Encarnacion held great promise but found it hard to fulfill, which led the Cincinnati Reds to give up and send him to Toronto.
 The Blue Jays essentially followed suit when they placed him on waivers following the 2010 season; he was picked up by Oakland, but just as quickly snagged back by the Blue Jays when the A’s had second thoughts.
 It took a few more seasons, but Encarnacion finally clicked in 2012 with an impressive 42 homers and 110 RBIs; what was then considered by many to be the career year instead became the new normal, as Encarnacion would average 38 homers and 110 RBIs per season in the four years to follow.
 Part of his sudden rise to power could be traced to his move away from third base, where he had badly languished as one of the worst fielders at that position.
 (To wit: his 2011 fielding percentage at the hot corner was a deplorable .892.)
 Allowed to split more of his time between first base and the designated hitter spot, Encarnacion was able to concentrate more comfortably on his offense; the results were telling.

-Power binges and hot streaks have proven to be a habit for Encarnacion, who in 2014 tied Mickey Mantle’s AL record with 16 homers in the month of May; ten of those blasts came over five multi-homer games, a monthly feat previously equaled by only two players in major league history.
+Power binges and hot streaks proved to be a habit for Encarnacion, who in 2014 tied Mickey Mantle’s AL record with 16 homers in the month of May; 10 of those blasts came over five multi-homer games, a monthly feat previously equaled by only two players in major league history.
 In 2015, he hit safely in 26 straight games—two shy of the franchise mark.

-Every December, the Blue Jays see to it that the Oakland A’s are not erased from their Christmas card list, a blissful thanks for a steal of a deal Toronto pulled off before the 2015 season when they sent four players of various talent levels to the Bay Area for Donaldson, still four years away from free agency—but on the brink of MVP stardom.
+During the slugging third baseman’s short but highly productive days in Toronto, the Blue Jays saw to it that the Oakland A’s were not erased from their Christmas card list, a blissful thanks for a steal of a deal they pulled off before the 2015 season when they sent four players of various talent levels to the Bay Area for Donaldson, still four years away from free agency—but on the brink of MVP stardom.